 DIY workshops were expected to have higher impact in terms of energy, emissions and cost reductions, depending on the specific type implemented.
 Furthermore, DIY solar panels were expected to lead to higher investments in renewables.
 Nonetheless, the workshops actually implemented in the pilots followed a more educational approach, which made difficult measuring its impact on the defined indicators.
-The only exceptions are the workshops carried out in Slovenia were efficient lightbulbs are distributed as easy-to-implement energy saving measure leading to energy and other associated savings; and the DIY Smart-meters in Barcelona, which resulted in economic savings thanks to the bill optimization tips provided to vulnerable people.
-Nonetheless, the achieved savings are much lower than those achieved through Community approaches and Households visits.
+The only exceptions are the workshops carried out in Slovenia were efficient lightbulbs are distributed as easy-to-implement energy saving measure leading to energy and other associated savings; and the DIY Smart-meters in Barcelona, which resulted in economic savings thanks to the bill optimization tips provided to people in situation of financial vulnerability.
+Nonetheless, the achieved savings are much lower than those achieved through Community approaches and

+Households visits.

 Support to financial schemes was not expected to have a high impact on any indicator except for investment on renewables.
 However, in practice, they contributed to economic savings achieved in the case of Barcelona (Spain).
 For the rest of the pilots where this action was introduced (Italy, Slovenia), the impacts achieved were difficult to track as they consisted on informative sessions.
 In the case of Albania, this measure is no longer considered due to the lack of suitable existing financial schemes.
 Despite its low impact, it is noticeable that most of the pilot leaders will implement them again if the project would start over.
-This might be explained by the need of financing to implement actions with high impact on vulnerable households, such as building refurbishing or renewable energies installation.
+This might be explained by the need of financing to implement actions with high impact on households in financially vulnerable contexts, such as building refurbishing or renewable energies installation.
 However, this action only makes sense when existing financial schemes are put in place in the target region.

-Even when financial support schemes exist, EmpowerMed's experience show that some other challenges might prevent vulnerable households from accessing them.
+Even when financial support schemes exist, EmpowerMed's experience show that some other challenges might prevent households dealing with financial vulnerability from accessing them.
 For instance, complex administrative process or mistrust on financial institutions or pubic agencies providing this service that discourages affected households to pursue these processes even when support from initiatives such as EmpowerMed is available.
-Another barrier is that a large portion of households affected by energy poverty do not have a steady income, which leave these households out of financing programs or make them more reluctant to get into debt even if they are eligible to get financing with conditions tailored to vulnerable groups.
+Another barrier is that a large portion of households affected by energy poverty do not have a steady income, which leave these households out of financing programs or make them more reluctant to get into debt even if they are eligible to get financing with conditions tailored to financially vulnerable groups.

 Finally, Health workshops were not expected to contribute to the main indicators due to their nature.
 Still, EmpowerMed's experience shows that these might add value from unexpected points of view.
-For instance, raising awareness among health practitioners that deal with vulnerable population, providing a safe space to discuss the emotional effects of energy poverty among peers (positively impacting on affected people's mental health), or gathering data about thermal comfort that might provide insights to policy-makers about the need to refurbish Mediterranean buildings taking care not only of cold temperatures in the winter, but also hot temperatures during summer, a problem that might be exacerbated due to climate change effects, which poses extra burdens over vulnerable households.
+For instance, raising awareness among health practitioners that have direct contact with population dealing with financially vulnerable conditions, providing a safe space to discuss the emotional effects of energy poverty among peers (positively impacting on affected people's mental health), or gathering data about thermal comfort that might provide insights to policy-makers about the need to refurbish Mediterranean buildings taking care not only of cold temperatures in the winter, but also hot temperatures during summer, a problem that might be exacerbated due to climate change effects, which poses extra burdens over households in situation of financial vulnerability.